hanyuhanyuhanyu/GodzamoKrazy/README.md

 - If the next detected spell is *Click Frenzy*, it will not cast the spell unless either a *Frenzy* or *Dragon Harvest* is active for long enough to last the entire spell
 - If the next detected spell is either *Elder Frenzy* or *Cursed Finger*, it will not cast this spell unless a *Click Frenzy* or *Dragon Frenzy* is active for long enough to last the entire spell

-## Auto FTHOF Combo
+## Double Cast FTHOF

-Auto FTHOF Combo replaces Auto Cast.
+Double Cast FTHOF replaces Auto Cast.
 If the combo is enabled, it will look for a clicking frenzy and two building specials before casting, for a massive boost.
 Any other spell will be replaced by *Haggler's Charm*, with the same exceptions as the Smart Auto cast system above.

 The possible combos are:
 - Stored *Click Frenzy* and *Elder Frenzy* and a natural *Frenzy* or *Dragon Harvest*, plus a *Building Special*